 For the Topping:

-1. Preheat oven to 350 degrees.
-Line an 8-inch-square metal baking pan with foil and spray lightly with nonstick cooking spray.
+- Preheat oven to 350°F. Line an 8-inch-square metal baking pan with foil and spray lightly with nonstick cooking spray.

-2. Combine the graham cracker crumbs, 6 tablespoons of melted butter in a bowl and mix until the crumbs are moistened.
-Press the crumbs evenly into the bottom of the pan and bake at 350 degrees for 7 minutes.
+- Combine the graham cracker crumbs, melted butte, and granulated sugar in a bowl and mix until the crumbs are moistened.
+Press the crumbs evenly into the bottom of the pan and bake for 7 minutes.
 Allow crust to cool on wire rack.

-3. Turn the oven temperature up to 400 degrees and prepare the brownie layer.
+- Turn the oven temperature up to 400°F and prepare the brownie layer.

-5. Stir in sugar, vanilla and salt.
+- Stir in sugar, vanilla and salt.
 Stir in eggs one at a time, followed by flour.
 Stir until very smooth, about 1 minute, until mixture pulls away from sides of bowl.
-Scrape batter into prepared pan and bake for 18 minutes.
+Scrape batter on top of cooled crust, smooth the top, and bake for 18 minutes.

-6. Let cool completely, then lift out using the foil and place brownies onto a broiler safe pan.
+- Let cool completely, then lift out using the foil and place brownies onto a broiler-safe pan.
 Move your oven rack about 6 inches from your broiler and preheat your broiler to low.